I. About the Archives

 1. Who can use the IMF archives?

-Members of the general public with an interest in the history and policies of the IMF can conduct onsite research in the IMF Archives.
+Members of the general public can conduct onsite research in the IMF Archives.

 2. Do I need an appointment to come to the IMF Archives?

 3. What form of photo identification is needed?

 Visitors must present a current government-issued photo ID such as a passport or driver's license.